 Permadeath sucks!
 There is no other way to put it.
-In spite of that, it’s something many willingly face to play their favorite roguelike, myself included.
+In spite of that, it’s something many willingly face to play their favourite roguelike, myself included.
 Have we gone crazy, willing to lose everything upon death?
 Aye, completely bonkers!
-But seriously, with another 7DRL wrapped up this past weekend, I kinda got to thinking: why create the evilness that is a roguelike, and what drives players towards such chaotic a risk vs. reward system?
+But seriously, with another 7DRL wrapped up this past weekend, I got to thinking: why create the evilness that is a roguelike, and what drives players towards such chaotic a risk vs. reward system?
 Welcome to The Indie Post.

 Well alright, so my recent trip down memory lane with Moria (which can be read on Gaming Momentum) also has something to do with this sudden curiosity.
 But you have to admit, there is a certain wickedness to creating a game in which players only get one shot, one opportunity.
 Heck, I’m willing to bet at least some of those who have released a popular roguelike are grinning at the prospect of their creations killing players… permanently.
 Evil I say!
 Evil.

 Not that I’m condemning them for it, mind you.
 Quite the opposite in fact, as I’ve countless genre entries over the past two decades (if not longer).
 The prospect of permanently dying in a video game is intimidating and at times, downright terrifying.
 But at the same time, it can also be an incredible adrenaline rush, knowing that should you fall, well, that’s it – no second chances!